croct-tech/cache-js/docs/README.md

 See an example of a cached repository [here](examples/src/1_simpleCaching.ts).

-# Interfaces
+# Methods

-The cache API provided by this library is divided into 3 interfaces, each one extending the previous:
+The cache API provided by this library defined as the interface `CacheProvider<K, V>`, where `K` is the type of the key used to identify the cached value, and `V` is the type of the value to be cached.

-## CacheProvider
+The interface provides the following methods:

-The `CacheProvider<K, V>` interface provides the `get` method with the following signature:
+## GET

 ```typescript
 type CacheLoader<K, V> = (key: K) => Promise<V>;